Cover of A Book of Five Rings: The Classic Guide to Strategy

 Key Insights & Memorable Quotes

-Below are the most popular and impactful highlights and quotes from A Book of Five Rings: The Classic Guide to Strategy:
+The most popular highlights from A Book of Five Rings: The Classic Guide to Strategy, saved by readers on Screvi.

 there is nothing outside of yourself that can ever enable you to get better, stronger, richer, quicker, or smarter.
 Everything is within.
 Everything exists.
 Seek nothing outside of yourself.